How PWAs Increase Mobile Conversions for Australian eCommerce Brands

 Kogan is the most reliable and largest Australian online retailer, and has used PWA-driven initiatives to ensure faster and more efficient mobile shopping.

-It’s eventually helped them to reduce the page load times, streamlining checkout processes, and achieving cross-platform performance optimisation has helped Kogan.com improve conversion in the metro and rural markets.
+It’s eventually helped them to reduce the page load times, streamlining checkout processes, and achieving cross-platform performance optimisation has helped Kogan.com improve the mobile web experience and conversion in the metro and rural markets.

-Its mobile-first approach addresses rising consumer expectations and provides a smooth, app-like web experience for Australian shoppers.
+Its mobile-first approach addresses rising consumer expectations and provides a smooth, app like experience for Australian shoppers.

 Big W, Australia’s big retailer, has embraced PWA-type features to streamline mobile commerce.